 - Initial recordation – this is the primary journal entry for payroll.
 The entry records gross wages that are earned by each employee, including withholdings every pay period, as well as other mandatory or voluntary deductions.

 - Accrued wages – accrued wages entry may be recorded at every accounting period.
 It’s intended to record wages owed to each employee but is not paid yet.
-The entry will then be reversed in the next accounting period so initial recordation entry may take its place.
+The entry will then be reversed in the next accounting period so the initial recordation entry may take its place.
 The entry may be unnecessary if the amount owed to the employee is immaterial.

 - Manual payments – manual paychecks may be given to employees either for employment terminations or pay adjustments.